Method, Media, Manuscript.

 Emerging Medievalisms is the pivot where my research and teaching of medieval studies comes together.
 It is a place for engaging with my work, the work of my collaborators, and some of my students.

-I am an associate professor of medieval English literature at Mount Royal University, located on the traditional territories of the Blackfoot and the people of Treaty 7 in Calgary, Alberta, Canada.
+I am a Full Professor of medieval English literature at Mount Royal University, located on the traditional territories of the Blackfoot and the people of Treaty 7 in Calgary, Alberta, Canada.
 I teach Old and Middle English literature, and the History of the English Language, along with a variety of specialized courses stemming from my current research, including medieval ecocriticism and women’s participation in medieval English literature.
 I’ve taught about how television shows like “Vikings” and “Game of Thrones” engage with the medieval.
 Recently, my thinking is particularly engaged by aspects of violence, memorialization, temporality, and landscape, and how all of these things come together in current medievalisms.